Why Therapy Is Crucial For Refugee Children

 Source: pexels.com

 Marsha Linehan has struggled so much during her teen years.
-She had to put through different kinds of pain because of the misdiagnosis of her mental health condition.
-Fortunately, Marsha has figured a way to fix the problem.
+She had to go through different kinds of pain because of the misdiagnosis of her mental health condition.
+Fortunately, Marsha has figured out a way to fix the problem.
 In return, she has not only helped herself but many other individuals as well.
 She paved the way to learn more about the illness.
 But more importantly, Marsha led the way to discover a useful treatment, which is Dialectical Behavior Therapy (DBT).

 Dr. Linehan’s DBT aims to bring peace to others by reflection onto self.
 It is a mix of different strategies that include acceptance, emotion regulation, and mindfulness.
-The goal of DBT is to teach how to savor at the moment, control emotions, build good relationships with others, and develop healthy coping mechanisms.
+The goal of DBT is to teach how to savor the moment, control emotions, build good relationships with others, and develop healthy coping mechanisms.
 It is initially for those with Borderline Personality Disorder (BPD).
 But over the years, studies show that it can help with other mental health conditions too.

 The effectiveness of DBT has been proven through years of research and study.
 However, this therapy cannot fully succeed without the full cooperation of the patient.
 The desire to change should start from within.
 The only way to achieve mindfulness is by acknowledging that there is something that needs to change.

-Currently, DBT is an effective treatment for different conditions such as anxiety disorder, post-traumatic stress disorder, and depression.
+Currently, DBT is an effective treatment for different conditions, such as anxiety disorder, post-traumatic stress disorder, and depression.
 These are common conditions among refugees, which means that too they can benefit from DBT.

 In Focus Discussion: Refugees And Their Overall Mental Health